 The competition involved writing a 500 word story on any theme at all.
-Each of the schools received a free author visit during which I talked about idea generation exercises, story structure, and writing techniques. was that passionate teachers were doing their very best to inspire joyful creativity, despite the restrictions placed on them by the curriculum.
+Each of the schools received a free author visit during which I talked about idea generation exercises, story structure, and writing techniques.
+One of the wonderful things I realised during these visits was that, despite the restrictions placed on them by the curriculum, passionate teachers were doing their very best to inspire joyful creativity in the classrooms.

 The entries were fantastic!
-It took a while to whittle them down to twenty four standout entries, from which a panel of four judges, including myself, chose three winners – a very difficult task!
+It took a while for a team of us to whittle them down to twenty four standout entries, from which a panel of four judges, including myself, chose three winners – a very difficult task!

 The winning entry was by Annabelle Foulds from Corporation Road Primary School in Darlington.
 Her story, I Didn’t Want To, made each of the judges say ‘Wow’ and take a moment to recover.
 It was written in the first person and portrayed the emotional struggle of a mystery character who could not stop hurting people.
 The narrator is finally revealed to be… well, I’ll let you discover that for yourself when you read her entry, below.
 Annabelle received £100 in vouchers as her prize.

 Annabelle with her proud mum and dad.

 The runners up were both from the same school, Oakdene Primary in Billingham.
 Enaya Ali, wrote a wonderfully rich story about a girl attending a school for children with magical skills, and Ella Ramsden submitted a dark gothic tale about a girl who drowned by moonlight.
 They each received £50 in tokens.
 Whilst at Oakdene I heard their headteacher reassuring anxious pupils about the SAT’s, explaining that they should not fret over the exams as they are not a true measure of their intelligence, creativity and individuality.
 No wonder there were two winning entries at that school!